Holiday inspiration currently loading...

 Your Hotel in the Brecon Beacons

-Set just a short distance from the cute town of Crickhowell, your hotel in the Brecon Beacons is a family-owned country house hotel, where guests’ comfort is right at the very top of the list.
-Long-established, with an enviable reputation for fine service, this imposing structure guards a peaceful haven within.
-Log fires crackle if needed in every guest lounge (there are several) while friendly, attentive staff and the charming owners do all they can to make your stay as comfortable as possible, while the charming owners ‘do the rounds’ each evening, making sure each guest is as comfortable as possible, perhaps enjoying a cocktail before dinner in the relaxed and inviting restaurant.
+Set just a short distance from the cute town of Crickhowell, your hotel in the Brecon Beacons is a family owned country house hotel, where guests’ comfort is right at the very top of the list.
+Long-established, with an enviable reputation for fine service, this imposing structure protects a haven of tranquillity within.
+Log fires crackle in every guest lounge (there are several) while friendly, attentive staff do all they can to make your stay as comfortable as possible, while the charming owners ‘do the rounds’ each evening, making sure each guest is as comfortable as possible, perhaps enjoying a cocktail before dinner in the relaxed and inviting restaurant.

 Fabulous, mature grounds feature an abundance of rare trees, plants and wildlife and it’s easy to get lost here, perhaps with a picnic prepared for you before you set off.

 Day Six – A day to explore Crickhowell and surroundings